Yolwoocle/yolwoocle/README.md

 🕹 My other games : [yolwoocle.itch.io](https://yolwoocle.itch.io)
 💻 My website and portfolio : [yolwoocle.github.io](https://yolwoocle.github.io/)

-Here you can find the source code for my games and other silly projects.
+You can find the source code for my games and other silly projects here on GitHub.
-> Please feel free to reuse anything for your own projects, even if it's from my paid games.
-But unless stated explicitly, **please do not reuse my work in commercial projects without my permission first** (I will probably say yes!).
+> Please feel free to reuse anything for your own projects, even if it's from my commercial projects.
+But unless stated explicitly, **please do not reuse my work in commercial projects without my permission first** (I will probably say yes!
+[Contact me here](https://yolwoocle.github.io/aboutme.html)).
-> However, if this commercial project happens to be related to **cryptocurrencies or NFTs, please do not even bother to contact me, the answer is no**.

 <div align="center">
     <a href="https://github.com/anuraghazra/github-readme-stats">